tock/tock/doc/reference/trd104-syscalls.md

 an overlapping buffer, the kernel MUST return a failure result with an error code of `INVALID`.

+Userspace MUST NOT write a buffer that has been shared with the kernel with a Read-Write Allow call.
+The writing restriction is because changing the buffer mid-operation might allow the kernel to observe a partially-written state, which is complex to handle correctly.
+At the same time, the kernel MUST NOT read data from a buffer in a non-atomic way such that a bug in a userspace program that writes the buffer could cause the kernel to panic.

 4.4.1 Reading buffers passed with Read-Write Allow
 ---------------------------------